Executors

 Introduction

 To be able to use the power of the OpenAEV platform on endpoints, you need at least one neutral executor that will be in charge of executing implants as detached processes.
-Implants will then execute payloads.
+Implants will then execute threat arsenal actions.

 The platform manages different executors which can be installed on Windows, Linux and MacOS using x86_64 or arm64 architectures.
 This table below summarizes the information about each agent.